emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson4.md

 }
 ```

 This SwiftUI code defines a custom ButtonView that takes a title string and an action closure.
 The view displays a button with the provided title, and when the button is tapped, the specified action is executed.
 The button has a green background, rounded corners, and a fixed height.
 The font size of the title text is set to .title2.
-The ButtonView also includes a preview provider to display a live preview, since we have two variable that have not been initilized we must provide values for them in the preview view.
+The ButtonView also includes a preview provider to display a live preview, since we have two variables that have not been initiated we must provide values for them in the preview view.

-Now lets update the Button in our `ContentView` and `SignInView` files, replace the `Button` views with the below.
+Now let's update the Button in our `ContentView` and `SignInView` files, replace the `Button` views with the below.

 `SignInView`: